The ultimate guide to personalizing emails with behavioral targeting

 Email newsletters and automations based on purchase behavior

-Consider that increasing your customer retention rate by a mere 5% can increase profits by 25% to 95%.
+Increasing your customer retention rate by a mere 5% can boost profits by 25% to 95%.
+Both automated emails and newsletters are paths for getting there.

 Automated post-purchase emails